The Multicultural Economy 2007

 Backed by fundamentally strong national and regional economies, U.S. consumers will continue to have substantial but varying annual gains in after-tax income, which powers their spending on goods and services.
-The Selig Center's estimates and projections of buying power for 1990-2011 show that minorities--African Americans, Asians, Native Americans, and Hispanics--definitely share in this success, and together wield formidable economic clout.
+The Selig Center's estimates and projections of buying power for 1990-2012 show that minorities-African Americans, Asians, Native Americans, and Hispanics-definitely share in this success, and together wield formidable economic clout.
 The numbers are impressive.
-In fact, both the African-American and the Hispanic consumer markets already are larger than the entire economies (GDP measured in U.S. dollars) of all but nine countries in the world.
+In 2007, both the African-American market ($845 billion) and the Hispanic market ($862 billion) are larger than the entire economies (2005 GDP measured in U.S. dollars) of all but nine countries in the world.

 The buying power data presented here and differences in spending by race and/or ethnicity suggest that as the U.S. consumer market becomes more diverse, advertising, products, and media must be tailored to each market segment.
 With this in mind, entrepreneurs, established businesses, marketing specialists, economic development organizations, and chambers of commerce now seek estimates of the buying power of the nation's major racial and ethnic minority groups.
 Going beyond the intuitive approaches often used, the Selig Center's estimates provide a timely, cost-efficient, and quantitative way to assess the size and vitality of the national, state, and sub-state racial and ethnic markets.
-This study provides a comprehensive statistical overview of the buying power of African Americans, Asians, Native Americans, and Hispanics for the U.S. and all the states.
+This study provides a comprehensive statistical overview of the buying power of African Americans, Asians, Native Americans and Hispanics for the U.S. and all the states.
+Data are provided for 1990-2012.
+Majority-or White-buying power also is reported.
 [Researchers should note that multiracial buying power is estimated only as a residual, and therefore the estimates are not discussed and should be used very cautiously.]